 Figure 1: Metal Only ECO

-GOF uses internal synthesis engine or external synthesis tool to map patch logic to spare gates.
-The spare gate list requires one or both of the following spare type combinations.
+GOF employs an internal synthesis engine to map patch logic onto spare gates.
+These spare gates must consist of the following spare type combinations.

-In the Figure 2, the circuit generated by ECO in the left side has random standard cells.
-The mapping process maps the MUX and flop type gates directly to the spare gates, since they have one to one matching gate in the spare gate list.
-For the complicated cell type AO32, it has to be synthesized and mapped to 3 AND gates and one NOR gate.
+In Figure 2, the circuit produced by ECO on the left-hand side contains arbitrary standard cells.
+During the mapping process, gates of type MUX and flop are mapped directly onto the spare gates, as they have a one-to-one correspondence with the spare gate list.
+However, for more complex cell types such as AO32, they must be synthesized and mapped onto three AND gates and one NOR gate.

 Figure 2: Standard Cells Spare Gates Mapping

-In 'fix_design' command, GOF analyzes the top level module and its sub-modules to isolate the non-equivalent points and optimize the logic cone to find the minimum gate count patch circuit.
+During the 'fix_design' command, GOF examines the top-level module and its sub-modules to identify any non-equivalent points and optimize the logic cone to create a patch circuit with the minimum number of gates.